AdaptiveCpp/AdaptiveCpp/install/scripts/README.md

 After updating the packages can be installed with apt
 `apt update`
 `apt install <hipSYCL package>`
+Keep in mind that for ubuntu 18.04 due to technical limitations the package names are lower case (`hipsycl` instead of `hipSYCL`)

 ### Centos
 The following command will set up everything: